 Create Your Own Schedule of Individual Courses

-If you prefer not to take a minor programme or will study abroad during the spring semester, you can create your own schedule from the courses listed in the Exchange Study Guide.
+If you prefer not to take a minor programme or will study abroad during the Spring semester (minors are only offered in the Fall), you can create your own course schedule from the courses listed in the Exchange Study Guide.
 We offer 1100+ courses in English.

-Please make sure to refer to the Course Selection Process described in the drop-down menu below before you begin choosing courses and only choose courses from the "Exchange Programme Courses" via the links below.
-Courses offered through the regular degree programmes are not available to Semester in Amsterdam and Exchange students.
+Make sure to refer to the section Selecting Individual Courses in the drop-down menu below before you choose courses and only choose courses from the "Exchange Programme Courses".
+Courses offered through the regular degree programmes are not available to Semester in Amsterdam students.

-Note: Semester in Amsterdam students are not the same as Exchange students, but you choose from the same course lists.
-Semester in Amsterdam students follow different course registration and application procedures.
+Note: Semester in Amsterdam students are not the same as Exchange students, but you choose from the same course guide.
+Semester in Amsterdam students follow a different course registration and application procedure.

 -